 4) Someone in Your Household is Depressed

-All dogs, including Huskies, are very good at sensing how we are feeling.
+All dogs, including Huskies, are very good at sensing our feelings.
 Our emotions and moods are fully understood by our fluffy friends and it can have a real impact on the way they feel too.

 If you or someone else in your household suddenly changes their demeanor or behavior, it’s not uncommon to see a corresponding reaction from your Husky.